trimble-oss/modus-web-components/CONTRIBUTING.md

 If this is your first time in the project, navigate to the `./stencil-workspace` directory and run `npm install` to download third-party packages.

-Once you've installed the project's packages, run `npm start`.
+Once you've installed the project's packages, run `npm run build`.
+After the build is complete, run `npm start`.
 A development environment will start up with the contents of `index.html`.
 This file provides a place to render components for development and end-to-end testing.

 All web components are located under the `./stencil-workspace/src/components` directory.